AnqiAngelineWang/SOEN691/README.md

 MLlib is Apache Spark's scalable machine learning library which is usable in different languages and platforms Scikit-learn is another popular free software machine learning library for the Python programming language, with plenty of built-in algorithms and can be easily implemented with user-friendly APIs.

-We select the following algorithms which can be found in the aforementioned two libraries.
+We select the following algorithms which can be found in the aforementioned two libraries:
-Logistic regression:
+Logistic regression,
-Decision tree classifier:
+Decision tree classifier,
-Random forest classifier:
+Random forest classifier,
-Gradient-boosted tree classifier:
+Gradient-boosted tree classifier,
-Multilayer perceptron classifier:
+Multilayer perceptron classifier,
-Linear Support Vector Machine:
+Linear Support Vector Machine,
-Naive Bayes:
+Naive Bayes.

 Ref: